mitchelldmiller/quick-mail-wp-plugin/readme.txt

 == Changelog ==

+= 3.1.8 =
+* Fixed error that presented user list to administrator when there are less than 3 users on site.

 = 3.1.7 =
 * Next public release.
 See [development releases](https://github.com/mitchelldmiller/quick-mail-wp-plugin/releases) for more info.
 * Many changes to improve private comment replies.